 Have your institution send official transcripts for all degrees completed.

-5. International Students: TOEFL/IELTS Scores
+5. International Applicants:

 Graduate research or teaching assistantships are awarded on a competitive basis.
 The awards are based on the applicant's qualifications and potential ability to perform the duties of each position.
-Only applicants who have been accepted by the Division of Graduate Education as regular graduate students may be awarded assistantships.
+Only applicants who have been accepted by the Graduate School as regular graduate students may be awarded assistantships.
 However, being accepted for admission does not mean that a research or teaching assistantship is automatically awarded.
 If an assistantship is awarded, it will be stated in the acceptance letter.

 Graduate Teaching Assistant (GTA) positions are awarded based on the needs of the department to graduate students who can effectively communicate, in English, to undergraduates.
 All international students must pass a "speaking" test to qualify for a TA position.